 1. Select your best image

-2. Title it using the name you know the seaweed by e.g. Bladder wrack, Kelp… and save it as a JPEG or PNG (preferably no bigger than 1 Mb)
+2. Name the photo using Your name, the name you know the seaweed by, where you took the photograph and your email address e.g. Josie Bloggs, Kelp, Achnahaird Beach, [email protected] and save it as a JPEG or PNG

 3. Submit to the Isle Martin Seaweed Festival Dropbox using the link below